quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/Parallel-and-High-Performance-Computing/phpc_part13_5.2_Performance.md

 #### Example of Performance Models
 Performance models provide a more detailed analysis by including constants and lower-order terms.
-For example, in the packet distribution problem with 100 participants and folders, an \(O(N^2)\) approach might be inefficient compared to sorting and using binary search.
+For example, in the packet distribution problem with 100 participants and folders, an $O(N^2)$ approach might be inefficient compared to sorting and using binary search.
 :p How does a performance model differ from algorithmic complexity analysis?
 ??x
 A performance model provides a more detailed view of an algorithm's runtime by including constants and lower-order terms that are often hidden in asymptotic complexity.
 This allows for a better understanding of the actual performance, especially for finite input sizes.

-For instance, if you have 100 participants (N=100) and folders, an \(O(N^2)\) algorithm would require approximately 5000 operations, while a sorted list with binary search could be done in about 173 operations (\(O(N \log N)\)).
+For instance, if you have 100 participants (N=100) and folders, an $O(N^2)$ algorithm would require approximately 5000 operations, while a sorted list with binary search could be done in about 173 operations ($ O(N \log N)$).

 ```java
 // Example of O(N^2) vs. O(N log N)